pschaus/book_lepl1402/source/part1.rst

         }
     }

-Exercise for you: Take a sheet of paper and draw the mental model image for the object of Peter.
+Exercise for you: Take a sheet of paper and draw the mental model graph for the object representing Peter.

-Question: In the above example, what value do we give to the "boss" instance variable of an employee who has no boss?
+Question: In the above example, what value do we give to the :code:`boss:code:` instance variable of an employee who has no boss?

 Methods
 =======

-In the following example, we define a static method to increase the salary of an employee:
+In the following example, we define a static method :code:`increaseSalary` to increase the salary of an employee:

 .. code-block:: java